 NOTE: In single carrier operation, the Base Station RF Bandwidth is equal to the BS channel bandwidth.

+Base Station RF Bandwidth edge: frequency of one of the edges of the Base Station RF Bandwidth

 basic limit: emissions limit relating to the power supplied by a single transmitter to a single antenna transmission line in ITU-R SM.329 [2] used for the formulation of unwanted emission requirements for FR1

-beam: beam (of the antenna) is the main lobe of the radiation pattern of an antenna array

-NOTE: For certain BS antenna array, there may be more than one beam.

-beam centre direction: direction equal to the geometric centre of the half-power contour of the beam

-beam direction pair: data set consisting of the beam centre direction and the related beam peak direction

-beam peak direction: direction where the maximum EIRP is found

-beamwidth: beam which has a half-power contour that is essentially elliptical, the half-power beamwidths in the two pattern cuts that respectively contain the major and minor axis of the ellipse

 BS channel bandwidth: RF bandwidth supporting a single NR RF carrier with the transmission bandwidth configured in the uplink or downlink

 NOTE 1: The BS channel bandwidth is measured in MHz and is used as a reference for transmitter and receiver RF requirements.